fmaussion/fmaussion.github.io/teaching/theses.md

 **Schwienbacher, F.** (bachelor thesis)
 : Model sensitivity of the mass-balance module of the [OGGM](http://oggm.org/) model

+**Schlumpberger, M.** (master thesis)
+: Wet and dry spells in the Rio Santa Basin, Peruvian Andes, and connections to the large scale circulation ([link](http://diglib.uibk.ac.at/ulbtirolhs/content/titleinfo/2115159))

 ### 2016

 **Zolles, T.** (master thesis)
-: Uncertainty estimation of a glacier mass balance model
+: Uncertainty estimation of a glacier mass balance model ([link](http://diglib.uibk.ac.at/ulbtirolhs/content/titleinfo/1651787))

 **Oberrauch, M.** (bachelor thesis)
 : Calibration and validation of a glacier model applied to the Upper Grindelwald Glacier from 1880 to present